deepasharma04332-sketch/emotion-detection-using-facial-expression-/README.md

 python webcam_detect.py
 ```

 This opens your webcam, detects faces, and overlays the predicted emotion and confidence score in real time.
-Press **`q`** to exit
+Press **`q`** to exit.

 Notes-------!